 Safeguarding our children is a priority in every aspect of life at Heatherside Junior School.
 We follow all Government Guidelines including Keeping Children Safe in Education and details of how we ensure our children are safe and protected are given in our Child Protection Policy (The full version of which contains staff contact details as well as information for staff on reporting procedures and signs and symptoms is available on request.)

 Mrs Dunn is our Designated Safeguarding Lead (DSL)

 Mr Blay and Mr Demblon are Deputy Designated Safeguarding Leads

-We are extremely fortunate to have so many parents and family members who offer to help in school.All our helpers are expected to have a Clear DBS Check and complete our full Application Pack for volunteers and our Office Team can help with this.
-Helpers can download the DBS starter form here and then bring it into school for us to process
+We are extremely fortunate to have so many parents and family members who offer to help in school.All our helpers are expected to have a Clear DBS Check and complete our full Application Pack for volunteers and our Office Team can help with this or you can click here to go direct to the Parent Helper webpage.

 We also provide guidelines at our Welcome Coffee Morning in September and details can also be found on the following leaflet Guidance for Parent Helpers